 - Creativity: Direct mail is an excellent way to experiment with color, size, shape and different packaging for your pieces.
 Sophisticated marketers are experimenting with many different types of mailings to stand out from a regular sized and traditional letter and envelope, which encourages people to look at the piece.

-The Data & Marketing Association (DMA) has reported that direct mail has declined.
-However, in a digital world where people are inundated with massive amounts of content, direct mail stands out as a creative way to cut through the noise.
-At the very least, direct mail is an excellent complement your digital efforts, and at best, it’s a great way to obtain new business.
+In a digital world where people are inundated with massive amounts of content, direct mail stands out as a creative way to cut through the noise.
+At the very least, direct mail is an excellent complement to your digital efforts, and at best, it’s a great way to obtain new business.

 Author of “Not Your Father’s Charity: Be Bold, Dominate and Succeed in Marketing For Today’s Digital World On A Limited Budget” (Free Digital Download)